Hyper-X: A Unified Hypernetwork for Multi-Task Multilingual Transfer: Experiments

 \textbf{mBERT {\normalfont\citep{devlin2018bert}}} is a MMT that is pre-trained for 104 languages.
 We use mBERT by fine-tuning all the model parameters on the available sources.
 As this standard approach enables cross-lingual transfer from both a single source or a set of language-task combinations, we compare it to Hyper-X in all three settings.
-Moreover, we use mBERT as the base model for both Hyper-X and other baselines. \\
+Moreover, we use mBERT as the base model for both Hyper-X and the other baselines. \\

 \textbf{MAD-X {\normalfont\citep{pfeiffer2020mad}}} is an adapter-based modular framework for cross-lingual transfer learning based on MMTs.
 It combines a task-specific adapter with language-specific adapters that are independently trained for each language using MLM.
-As the original MAD-X does not allow standard multi-task training, we only evaluate it on the English-only single-task setting.
-We train MAD-X language adapters on the same Wikipedia data that is used for Hyper-X, for all languages with a default architecture.\footnote{We do not use `invertible adapters' that adapt token embeddings, to rule out the impact of vocabulary adaptation.}
+We train MAD-X language adapters on the same Wikipedia data that is used for Hyper-X, for all languages with a default architecture.\footnote{MAD-X also introduce `invertible adapters' that adapt token embeddings.
+We did not use them for simpler experimental setup.
+Note that, as our hypernetwork is able to generate parameters for any component, it is possible to generate invertible adapters as in MAD-X.} Finally, for the mixed-language setup, as the original MAD-X does not allow standard multi-task training, we train the task adapters by using multiple source languages but for NER and POS separately.
+We call this model \texttt{MAD-X MS}. \\

 \textbf{Parameter Space Factorization {\normalfont\citep{ponti-etal-2021-parameter}}} is a Bayesian framework that learns a parameter generator from multiple tasks and languages for the softmax layer on top of a MMT.
 However, if a language lacks annotated training data, this model cannot learn the required latent variable for the corresponding language.
-Therefore, we evaluate this baseline only for the mixed-language multi-task setting using the same partitions as Hyper-X. We use the original implementation with default hyper-parameters and low-rank factorization.
+Therefore, we evaluate this baseline only for the mixed-language multi-task setting using the same partitions as Hyper-X. We use the original implementation with default hyper-parameters and low-rank factorization. \\

+\textbf{Model Variants} We evaluated two variants of Hyper-X in order to see the impact of Hypernetwork size: Hyper-X Base model fine-tunes 76m parameters ($d_s=192$), compatible with MAD-X in terms of total number of trainable parameters, and Hyper-X Small updates only 13m parameters ($d_s=32$).
+Table~\ref{tab:efficiency} shows the parameter counts together with the corresponding runtime.